After the 2008 financial crisis, the government placed strict underwriting restrictions on mortgage lenders.

 These rules are intended to protect the average American.
 But, for some professionals, like doctors and attorneys, they can cause problems.

 Medical and law school graduates often have very little savings to put toward a down payment due to their high student loan debt.
 Individuals in these fields may also have high debt-to-income ratios, especially if they’re in residency.
-And, due to their projected future income, they may want to buy a home that exceeds the conforming loan limits.
+And, due to their projected future income, they might want to buy a home that exceeds the conforming loan limits.

-The good news is that many lenders offer professional mortgage loans that are specifically designed to meet the needs of doctors, lawyers and other high-debt, high-income-potential professionals.
+The good news is that many lenders offer home loans that are specifically designed to meet the needs of doctors, lawyers and other high-debt, high-income-potential professionals.
 Let’s take a look at how these loans work and a few of the top lenders that offer them.

 Why do lenders offer professional mortgage loans?

 After traditional mortgages close, most lenders end up selling the mortgage to a government-sponsored lender like Fannie Mae or Freddie Mac.
 This is why traditional mortgages must conform to the standards that these lenders set.

 Lenders keep professional mortgage loans in-house, however, allowing them to set their own underwriting standards.
 Lenders have a few reasons for going through all the trouble of creating and servicing professional mortgage loan products.

 First, lenders target these loans to people in professions that have a reputation for high incomes.
-Banks know that while doctors, veterinarians and attorneys may not be making a lot of money now, each of these professions has a high average income and strong job security.
+Banks know that while doctors, veterinarians and attorneys might not be making a lot of money now, each of these professions has a high average income and strong job security.
 And this reduces their risk.

 Second, lenders offer professional mortgage loans because they want to develop a long-term relationship with high-value customers and market banking products to them.
 Finally, banks can charge higher interest rates on nonconforming mortgages to offset their risk.